 Take note of the slightly protruding entryway and the flower boxes.

-There are two hidden features in the house.
-One is a step with a hidden storage compartment and the other is the tile pattern.
-The tile was painted white when the current residents moved in; the paint has since been removed to display the original tile!
+There were two hidden features in the house.
+One is a step with a hidden storage compartment, and the other is the tile pattern of the fireplace hearth.
+The tile was painted white when the current residents moved in.
+The paint has since been removed to display the original tile!
 The previous owner had left behind two books from 1926.

-Some modifications have been made to the home: the 1950s style kitchen was gutted; leaving only the custom built cabinet structure.
+Some modifications have been made to the home.
+The 1950s style kitchen was gutted, leaving only the custom built cabinet structure.
 The cabinet doors were rebuilt and do not have an Arts & Crafts look to them.
-The layers of floors were removed to reveal the original sub-floor.
+The layers of floors were removed to reveal the original subfloor.
 It was sanded and refinished.
-A new Arts & Crafts cabinet was built across from the side entrance which features antique stained-glass windows as cabinet doors.
+A new Arts & Crafts cabinet was built across from the side entrance, which features antique stained-glass windows as cabinet doors.
 All the new trim was installed to mimic the original trim style in the rest of the house.
-Old-fashioned soapstone was implemented for countertop.
+Old-fashioned soapstone was implemented for countertops.

-Interesting features unique to this home: picture molding on the first floor.
-Also, instead of an open staircase, this one is closed in with a leaded glass pocket door.
+An interesting feature unique to this home is picture molding on the first floor.
+Also, instead of an open staircase, this one is closed-in with a leaded-glass pocket door.